1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 If you’ve watched Mindy Kaling’s show Never Have I Ever, maybe you remember that beautiful scene in season 3 when Devi’s mom, Nalini, tearfully embraces Devi while telling her, “You are never too much, and you are always enough.”
 Yes, Nalini!
 Every kiddo needs to hear this!

 Even as adults, we need to hear this.
 I’ve never met a human being who hasn’t experienced shame.
-Shame often appears as feelings of being insufficient–” I’m not good enough,” “Everyone else is better at this than I am,” etc. We didn’t learn this not-enoughness in a vacuum.
+Shame often appears as feelings of being insufficient–” I’m not good enough.”
+We didn’t learn this not-enoughness in a vacuum.
 Your little childhood self, somewhere along the way, knew to compare yourself to others and to find yourself lacking.

-In adulthood, this can show up in the form of seeking approval from others when you really need your own love and acceptance and permission from yourself to be yourself.
+In adulthood, this can show up in the form of seeking approval from others.
+However, what you may really need is your own love and acceptance and permission from yourself to be yourself.

 When you were growing up, how were big emotions handled?
 How were tears met?
 Maybe you had parents or caregivers who encouraged you to feel your feelings, while also setting boundaries around what behaviors you could use to express those feelings.
 Or perhaps you heard, “Oh no, don’t cry!” or “It’s not a big deal; there’s no need to get mad about it”.